sidh-crypto/sike.org/src/implementation-update.md

 The following additional recent developments may also be of interest to the community.
 The updated specification file does not reflect these developments.

-- New [quantum cryptanalysis](https://eprint.iacr.org/2020/424) of SIKE by Jaques and Schrottenloher, improving upon [previous results](https://eprint.iacr.org/2019/103) of Jaques and Schanck.
+- New quantum cryptanalysis of SIKE by [\[Jaques and Schrottenloher, 2020\]](https://eprint.iacr.org/2020/424), improving upon previous results of [\[Jaques and Schanck, 2019\]](https://eprint.iacr.org/2019/103).
 Note that even under the new cryptanalysis, the SIKE parameter sets still satisfy their respective claimed NIST security levels.